Introduction to Patchwork One Day Workshop Sunday 25th November 10am – 4.30pm

-The Cross-cut block starts with a standard cross block which is then cut to create blocks with greater interest – asymmetric crosses.
+The Cross-cut block we will make in this Introduction to Patchwork workshop, starts with a standard cross block which is then cut to create blocks with greater interest – asymmetric crosses.
 This project is particularly forgiving – it does not require absolute precision or perfect points.
 A good understanding of inches and feet is also not a pre-requisite for this block (despite the patchwork world still using imperial measures).

 This project has plenty of latitude to add in your own style– and the teacher Judith, is more than willing to bend from the plan if you have something you want to add.
 Your fabric is your palette.